life-itself/coco/cc201-practical-action/day-1.md

 ### Knowing your intentions is key to starting

-As we mentioned at the start of yesterday’s email, conscious coliving is one positive factor towards navigating the complexities of the metacrisis we find ourselves in.
-You need to understand your reasons for wanting to consciously colive and realize that it won’t necessarily solve your problems around loneliness or mental health issues if you haven’t done the work to investigate this yourself (for example).
-But when approached from a place of 'I want to be an active part of a conscious coliving environment for the cause', then you are approaching it from a healthy place.
+It's important to understand your reasons for wanting to consciously colive.
+It's also important that's it not a magic bullet: it won’t necessarily solve your problems around loneliness or mental health issues if you haven’t done the work to investigate this yourself (for example).
+But when approached from a place of "I want to be an active part of a conscious coliving environment to contribute in X or Y way", then you are approaching it from a healthy place.
 Viewing it as a solution to your problems is like dating someone because you don’t want to be alone, not necessarily because you want to be with that particular person.

 ✍️ Get clear on your intentions for wanting to embark on this, and be honest with yourself, to avoid heartache, by writing **your top 3 reasons for wanting to consciously colive.**